Directed by David Fury

 - Macho Masochism: Wood squeezing his stake until his hand bleeds after Spike saves his life.

-- Meaningful Echo: "The mission is what matters."
+- "The mission is what matters."
 Nikki's words to Robin are repeated to him by Buffy at the end of the episode.

 - Nikki Wood objecting to Spike calling her "luv", just as Buffy did in Season 6.

-- Mind Control Music: Wood plays "Early One Morning" on his computer so Spike will revert to his evil vampire self.
+- Mind-Control Music: Wood plays "Early One Morning" on his computer so Spike will revert to his murderous vampire self.

 - Mind Probe: Giles puts a Prokaryote stone inside Spike's head to try and discover how the First is controlling him.
 Spike is not pleased, seeing as this involves the stone liquifying and crawling into his head via the optic nerve.

-- Nice Job Fixing It, Villain: Wood cures Spike, and Giles forces Buffy to act like a General.
+- Giles forces Buffy to act like a General.

 - Pet the Dawn: After saying that she'd be willing to sacrifice Dawn to save the world, Buffy comes home and strokes the hair of her sleeping little sister.